What is a breast MRI?

 - Women who have not had genetic testing, but have a first degree relative with a BRCA mutation (sister, mother, daughter).

-- Women with a predicted lifetime risk of 20% or greater (decided using risk assessment tools - more below).
+- Women with a predicted lifetime risk of 20% to 25% or greater (decided using risk assessment tools - more below).

-- Women who received radiation to the chest between age 10 and 30.
+- Women who received radiation to the chest between the ages of 10 to 30.

 - Women with certain genetic syndromes, or a first-degree family member with the syndrome (Cowden, Li-Fraumeni, Bannayan).